memo33/submenus-dll/README.md

 ## Features

 - enables submenu functionality: This DLL is a dependency for other submenu-compatible plugins.
-- adds a number of standard submenus such as Plazas, Green Spaces, Sports.
+- adds a number of standard submenus such as Plazas, Green Spaces, Sports and many more.
-- fixes the game's menu rendering issues caused by duplicate or missing menu icons
+- fixes the game's menu rendering issues caused by duplicate or missing menu icons.
 - implements Exemplar Patching functionality

 ## System requirements